 Motherhood is hard.
 It’s an ongoing challenge and has pushed me to new realms of my possibilities.
 I never knew how little sleep I could survive on, have patience after the same thing twelve times, and finally giving up my personal time.
+Whether you’re a mom who goes out every single day to work, or whether you’re lucky enough to have stay at home jobs you start to realise that it’s a difficult task juggling work, kids, a social life and some personal time into a day.
 The lack of personal time is the reason P will be an only child and we waited a bit to bring him into our family.
 Maybe it’s selfish, but being a mom has taught me to appreciate my boundaries.
 I may secretly have a cape hanging in my closet to use at times; this momma knows when she is at her breaking point.

 Last month Rob was out a town for about a week.
 Neither of us travel much without each other so it’s weird to be doing the day to day parental stuff without my other half.
 At first, I thought about all of the challenges I would face and how I would cope.
 What I missed was thinking about this as a chance to have that rare one on one time with P. With my new attitude I embraced the time with P. Lots of time was spent at the park in the swings, playing and just general awesomeness.
 By the time Rob was back I was exhausted, but completely worth it.

 By no means am I a mothering expert.
 However, I am a mother and hold my friends that are moms in high regard.
 I have friends in various stages of being a mom: trying everything to conceive, having baby number 3, stay at home moms, working moms, raising a newborn, coping with the loss of their child, having a child with a disability, grandmas, and aunts.